jwcook23/mssql_dataframe/CONTRIBUTING.md

     Y: minor version (added backwards-compatible functionality)
     Z: patch version (bug fixes)

     Optionally a pre-release release candidate designation may be set in `VERSION`.
+This is useful for testing before final release.

     ```txt
     X.Y.ZrcN